-- Organize a training programme: Based on the syllabus provided, the Instructor has to organize the entire training programme by analyzing it further. - Prepare training material: Before commencing the course the Instructor has to prepare various kinds of teaching aids like lesson plan, information sheet, training aids, demonstration plan, etc. This requires a lot of preparation. - Conduct a training programme: The main job of a vocational instructor is to conduct training programme, which includes planning, preparation, presentation, testing and evaluation. - Workshop demonstration: For acquiring particular skill there will be certain steps which are to be followed.
+- Organizing a training programme: Based on the syllabus provided, the Instructor has to organize the entire training programme by analyzing it further. - Preparing training material: Before commencing the course the Instructor has to prepare various kinds of teaching aids like lesson plan, information sheet, training aids, demonstration plan, etc. This requires a lot of preparation. - Conducting a training programme: The main job of a vocational instructor is to conduct training programme, which includes planning, preparation, presentation, testing and evaluation. - Demonstrating in Workshop: For acquiring particular skill there will be certain steps which are to be followed.
 For example, stitching of a garment, an instructor has to draw the style feature on the chalkboard.
-Then Instructor has to do the drafting of the same either on the board or on a paper.
+Then the Instructor has to do the drafting of the same either on the board or on a paper.
 The paper pattern is marked on the cloth & then cutting is performed.
 The cut component will be stitched with the help of sewing machine.
-By attending the demonstration the trainees will learn the entire cutting & stitching procedure.
+By attending this demonstration the trainees will learn the entire cutting & stitching procedure.

-- Attitude Formation: An instructor must motivate and guide to improve the attitude of the trainees towards the training without which they will not be able to acquire the skill which has been taught. - Evaluation & Grading: No training is completed if it is not properly evaluated & graded.
+- Enabling Attitude Formation: An instructor must motivate and guide to improve the attitude of the trainees towards the training without which they will not be able to acquire the skill which has been taught. - Performing Evaluation & Grading: No training is completed if it is not properly evaluated & graded.
 The extent of instructional objectives achieved will be known through testing and evaluation.
 Grading will help the learners to perform better than the previous test.
-Instructor's efficiency in teaching also will be known by means of evaluation and grading.
+Instructor's efficiency in teaching can also be done by means of evaluation and grading.